martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 client authentication.
 In TLS 1.3 a server does this by sending a new TLS 1.3 CertificateRequest.

+The server MUST first send a WAITING_FOR_AUTH frame (see {{frame}}) on the stream which triggered the request for client credentials.
-The certificate_request_id (name TBD) field of the TLS CertificateRequest is populated by the server with a random value.
-The server SHOULD then send a WAITING_FOR_AUTH frame (see {{frame}}) on any streams where the server is awaiting client authentication before responding.
+The certificate_request_id (name TBD) field of the TLS CertificateRequest is populated by the server with the same value in the WAITING_FOR_AUTH frame.
+Subsequent WAITING_FOR_AUTH frames MAY be sent when the server is awaiting ongoing client authentication before responding.
 This allows a client to correlate the TLS CertificateRequest with one or more outstanding requests.

 A server MAY send multiple TLS CertificateRequest messages.
 If a server requires that a client provide multiple certificates before authorizing a single request, it MUST await a response to the first TLS CertificateRequest message before sending another TLS CertificateRequest for the same stream.
 CertificateRequest messages for other streams MAY be sent without waiting.
-The server SHOULD send a new WAITING_FOR_AUTH frame referencing each new CertificateRequest.
+The server MUST precede each new CertificateRequest with a new WAITING_FOR_AUTH frame referencing it.

 # HTTP/2 Request Correlation in TLS 1.2 {#aci-12}

-An HTTP/2 server that uses TLS 1.2 initiates client authentication by sending a TLS HelloRequest.
+An HTTP/2 server that uses TLS 1.2 initiates client authentication by sending a an HTTP/2 WAITING_FOR_AUTH frame containing a random value, followed by a TLS HelloRequest.
 This triggers a TLS renegotiation.

 An HTTP/2 client that receives a TLS HelloRequest message MUST initiate a TLS handshake, including an empty `application_context_id` extension.
 If the client has not indicated support for renegotiation (see {{setting}}), the client MUST send a fatal TLS `no_renegotiation` alert.

-The server populates the `application_context_id` extension with the stream identifier of the request that triggered the renegotiation.
+The server populates the `application_context_id` extension with the same value previously used in the WAITING_FOR_AUTH frame.

 Absence of an `application_context_id` extension or an empty value from the server MUST be treated as a fatal error; endpoints MAY send a fatal TLS `no_renegotiation` alert.

 As with the TLS 1.3 solution, a server MAY request multiple client certificates, either for different requests or for the same request.
-Only one TLS renegotiation can be in progress at a time.
+If multiple requests are waiting for authentication and require different certificates, the server SHOULD immediately send the WAITING_FOR_AUTH frames with unique values.
+Only one TLS renegotiation can be in progress at a time, though a new HelloRequest can be emitted once the renegotiation has completed.

 A server MAY treat all certificates presented in the same connection as cumulative, remembering multiple certificates as they are presented.
 Note that